mc-public/DeepShare/README.md

 <a href="https://apps.apple.com/us/app/deepshare/id6742375235" target="_blank"><img width="150" alt="Download on the App Store" src="https://developer.apple.com/assets/elements/badges/download-on-the-app-store.svg"/></a>

+### About The Repository

+This source contains all the source code and build resources for DeepShare.

+The method to build this library is as follows.

+1. Clone this repository using `git clone https://github.com/mc-public/DeepShare.git`.
+2. Open `ChatShare.xcodeproj` with Xcode.
+3. Resign this project with your Apple developer account.
+4. Press `Command+R` to build and run.

 ### Technologies

 **DeepShare** is entirely written in Swift 6 and built on the `SwiftUI` lifecycle.